yonglehou/Conduit/readme.md

 * An event based protocol layer on top of an Enterprise Service Bus (ESB).
 * Decoupling services should be simple.
 * Writing event driven services should be simple.
-* Service discovery.
+* Supports service discovery.
-* Give you a foundation for writing services that can easily scale out for capacity growth and resiliency.
+* Give you a foundation for writing services that can easily scale out for capacity growth and/or resiliency.
 * Provide a default easy to use service bus and queue technology but allow any service bus and queue implementation to sit underneath.